Analytics & Reporting Guide

 - Prevent service delays: Check the Low Stock and Out of Stock numbers regularly.
 A high number of out-of-stock items can delay repairs and frustrate customers.

 - Manage cash flow: A very high Total Inventory Value might mean you are over-stocking slow-moving items.
-Look for items that have been sitting on the shelf for a long time.

 Technicians Tab

 The Technicians tab helps you understand how your team is performing, both individually and as a group.
+This is a dedicated tab with its own data source, providing deeper analysis than a summary section.

 What You Will See